georgeKon/ForBackBench/README.md

 To run experiments, you should follow these steps:

 1- Make sure you have the scenario folders set up as you need, following the layout defined below.
-Note: If you want to create new scenario that is not in the scenario folder, you can use the bootstrap.sh script to automate the building of much of them as described below.
+Note: If you want to create new scenario that is not currently in the scenario folder, you can use the bootstrap.sh script to automate the building of much of them as described below.

 2- You have to generate the data for the scenario you want as described in Data Generation below.